Few speak English well.

 2. Writing is more rule-based and therefore is harder

-That’s why transcripts of conversations are full of embarrassing mistakes.
+That’s why transcripts of conversations are full of embarrassing mistakes, if viewed from the lens of writing.
 Tim Ferriss, in his book Tools of Titans, underscores this point when he says how awful transcripts (written version of his podcast episodes) of his conversations with guests on his podcast look:

 Transcripts can be unforgiving.
 I’ve read my own, so I know how bad it can be.